 People in Portland love to swim.
 For some, it is a form of exercise and a way to stay fit and toned.
 For other people, swimming is simply a fun form of recreation, a way to cool off and emerge refreshed.
-Regardless of your motivation, Portland is fortunate to have an impressive arrange of public pools, offering swimming lessons, competitive swim teams, fitness classes, and water recreation programs for adults and children.
+Regardless of your motivation, Portland is fortunate to have an impressive arrangement of public pools, offering swimming lessons, competitive swim teams, fitness classes, and water recreation programs for adults and children.

 Throughout the city, there is also an abundance of natural swimming areas, as well as fountains and wading pools.
 Despite the numerous benefits to swimming, there are dangers and risks to be aware of.
-Swimming accidents and drownings result in untold grief for thousands of families each year, and injuries related to swimming pool and drowning accidents can be severe and life altering.
+Swimming accidents and drownings result in untold grief for thousands of families each year, and injuries related to swimming pool and drowning accidents can be severe and life-altering.

 How do these accidents happen, and who is responsible?
 Here is what you need to know to ensure you and your family are protected.